-As per section 192 of income tax act, an employee may furnish particulars of other incomes that he has incurred during the financial year.
-While disclosing the other income, employee can also disclose income tax that has been deducted from such other incomes.
+As per section 192 of income tax act, an employee may furnish particulars of other incomes to employer that he has incurred during the financial year.
+While disclosing, employee can also disclose income tax that has already been deducted from such other incomes.

-After employee’s declaration, employer will consider other incomes and Tax deducted at source from it while calculating TDS on salary income.
-The net TDS after such inclusion may go up or comes down.
+After employee’s declaration, employer will consider other incomes and Tax deducted at source from it while calculating TDS on salary.
+The net TDS after such inclusion may go up or comes down based on the disclosure.

 You need not provide any document while disclosing other incomes and TDS deducted out of it.
 You just need to provide the figures and the source of income to your employer.

-However one can calculate and consider such other losses while calculating income tax at the year end.
-Based on this if any refunds are to be claimed then such refund can be obtained from income tax department.
+However one can calculate and consider such other losses while calculating tax at the year end.
+Based on this if any refunds are to be claimed then such refund can be obtained from IT department.